eea/eea.docker.cloud9/Readme.md

 And run

     docker run -d -p 8080:8080 -v /your-path/workspace/:/cloud9/workspace/ $USER/cloud9:latest

+## EXTRA PARAMS

+By ```C9_EXTRA``` it is possible define extra params to cloud9

+    --readonly          Run in read only mode
+    --auth              Basic Auth username:password
+    --collab            Whether to enable collab.
+    --setting-path      The path to store the settings.

 ## Advance Usage

 ### Run the latest cloud9 sdk version